-Nvidia Shield TV content and apps
+Nvidia Shield TV 2019 review: Content and apps

 Android TV has access to thousands of apps — although like most app stores, there's a lot more chaff than wheat.
 At the very least, you'll be able to get just about every major channel, including Netflix, Hulu, Amazon Video, Sling TV, PlayStation Vue, Spotify, Pandora, Vudu, YouTube and just about every channel-specific streaming app out there.